Deloitte: Consulting

-Consulting assists clients by providing services in the offering areas of Strategy, Analytics and M&A, Customer and Marketing, Core Business Operations, Human Capital, and Enterprise Technology and Performance.
+Consulting assists clients by providing services in the offering areas of strategy, analytics and M&A, customer and marketing, core business operations, human capital, and enterprise technology and performance.
 Consulting is Deloitte's largest business, bringing over 40% of total revenues in 2021.

 In An American Sickness (2017), Dr. Elisabeth Rosenthal attributed to Deloitte a key role in counseling the adoption of "strategic billing" as a way of increasing revenues from hospital business.
 She dates this development from 2005, when Deloitte hired Tommy Thompson, former secretary of health and human services, as chairman of its global healthcare practice.
 In 2011, Deloitte was ranked No. 1 by revenue in all areas of healthcare consulting—life sciences, payer, provider, and government health.

 The firm implemented the SAP HR system for the Los Angeles Unified School District (LAUSD) for $95 million and because of faults in the system, some teachers were underpaid, overpaid, or not paid at all.
 As of 31 December 2007, LAUSD had incurred a total of $140 million in payments to Deloitte to get the system working properly.
 In 2008, there was some evidence that the payroll issues had started to stabilize with errors below 1% according to LAUSD's chief operating officer.

 The firm worked on a statewide case management system for the California Judicial Council which originally had a budget of around $260 million.
 Almost $500 million had been spent and costs were at one time projected to potentially run as high as $2 billion.
-No single court became fully operational.
+No single court's system ever became fully operational.
 California's Judicial Council terminated the project in 2012 citing actual deployment costs associated with the project and California's budget concerns.